 The story of Drupal 8 began back in 2011.
 Since then, thousands of web developers around the world have been looking forward to the release of a brand-new version of this well-known content management system.
 In November 2015, Drupal 8 was released and developers were able to explore its features to build new or improve the existing Drupal sites.

 The 8th Drupal version kept and significantly improved all the best features from the previous versions.
 This user-friendly tool provides new opportunities for data structuring, website customization, and content presentation.
 Besides that, it opens new mobile development and multilingual accessibility horizons.
 Powered by Symfony2, it is a great choice for web development.

 However, writing excellent Drupal code when providing custom Drupal development services is still immensely difficult, and getting it perfect the first time is almost impossible.
 You can save your project from most potential issues if you work independently.
 But if you are working with a large enterprise solution built by many Drupal developers over the years, you need to be an expert in Drupal 8 debugging techniques.
 Take a look at the best ways to improve your Drupal code and use this article as your Drupal debugging handbook!

 #1: Disable Cache in Drupal Settings

 Drupal 8 has expanded its functionality due to volumetric caching (rendered Twig templates and blocks) and Varnish as caching server for excellent performance.
-With every change we make, we run the risk of being forced to rebuild the site cache from scratch.
+With every change we make, we run the risk of being forced to rebuild the Drupal site cache from scratch.
 Solutions?
 We know three ways to address Drupal 8 debug effectively: